Qusar District: Toponymy

+According to the Oxford Concise Dictionary of World Place-Names, the word literally means "man" and derives from Lezgin kus.

 There are several theories about the origin of the word "Qusar".
 One of them is that the word "qusar" comes from the Russian language, meaning "cavalry warrior".
 "Qusar" regiment was organized in this territory in 1783–1784.
 The district was probably named "Qusar" after the name of the regiment.

 There is another theory that the word "qusar" derived from an ancient Turkish tribe called "qus/ quz" with the prefix "ar" meaning male.

 Abbasgulu Bakikhanov used the word "qusar" in his book Golestan-i Iram to refer to a village.

 History

 The earliest sediments in the district belong to the Jurassic Period, 135–145 million years old.
 It is estimated that life in the Qusar district has been existing since the 2nd millennium B.C.
 Mahmudtapa, the hills of Monsar, the Govdushan hills, the hills of Hafla belonging to the Bronze Age, the hills of Kyzylgul and Agahan, the Halakhur hills belonging to the Middle Ages are ancient dwellings dating back to the 1st millennium B.C.